Primary Direct Care

-He’s on a mission to advance Direct Primary Care across the country and strengthen DPC practices in order to provide better healthcare coverage.
-His goal is to help practitioners be as successful as possible.
+I’m on a mission to advance the concept of Direct Primary Care across the country and strengthen DPC practices.
+In addition to owning and administrating my own medical offices and clinics however, I want to help other practitioners be as successful as possible operating theirs.

-“As a physician, you need to be allowed to operate your practice as you see fit in order to best your patients.
-This means mitigating the influence of insurance companies and having the ability to adapt how you do business to capitalize on changes in society in order to remain effective and relevant to the community you serve.
+“As a doctor, your duty is to operate your practice to best serve your patients.
+These days that requires mitigating the influence of insurance companies and large corporate health conglomerates.
+You have to adapt how you do business to remain effective and relevant.

 How Can I Help You?